 III.
 Yotpo - Harnessing the power of modern-day word of mouth.

-Remember that almost hyperbolic sentence I used at the start of this post?
-Well, this is where I back it up.
 The main things that set Yotpo apart from the rest are:

 - Their Smart Algorithm - A deviously impressive little calculation that determines which products to request reviews for and when this should occur.

 - Algorithm-powered Reminders - This allows you to send an email reminder to your customers to leave a review, at the most optimal moment.

 - The Use Of Precise Data - This enables Yotpo to email customers at exactly the right time.